oliviawestmacottssw/SSW.Rules.Content/rules/do-you-document-your-webapi/rule.md

 ---

 Documenting your WebAPI is important but you don't want to spend a massive amount of time trying to keep documentation up to date.
-The solution ​is to use [Swagger](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)and [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle)​
+The solution is to use [Swagger](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)and [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle)

-​​​​​Implementing Swashbuckle with give you an automatic UI to explore and test your WebAPI methods.
+Implementing Swashbuckle with give you an automatic UI to explore and test your WebAPI methods.

 ![](swagger.png)
-​Swagger gives you a nice UI automatically generated on top of your WebAPI methods
+Swagger gives you a nice UI automatically generated on top of your WebAPI methods